 - Rewards participation and involvement, relatively inaccessible to casual participants and newcomers

-There is currently no online presence for _whitehelix apart from that which appears to be in game, but a collective hub of activity in the narrative appears to be found in their Instagram account.
+There is currently no online presence for the company behind this experience, Spektra Pulse, but a collective hub of activity in the narrative appears to be found in their Instagram account.

 More on White Helix

-As of now (June 2017) very little is known about White Helix.
-It is unknown who is behind the experience, there has been no press release nor interviews about the experience, and there is virtually no online presence, save for the social media accounts that are “in game”.
+As of now (March 2019) very little is known about White Helix.
+While Spektra Pulse has been identified as the company behind it, we know very little behind this company, and there is virtually no online presence, save for the social media accounts that are “in game”.

 The _whitehelix Instagram account first appeared in early 2017, and quickly began quiet online interactions with certain members of the haunt/immersive/ARG community, such as “likes” on profile photos.
 After gaining a small handful of followers, _whitehelix made their first post on March 12th at 1:59am: a screenshot of an iPhone text message conversation with the battery life on 1%, from the perspective of the text’s recipient.
 The contents of the message were a glitchy, distorted picture of a face and the words “I need you to text me”.
 At the top of the screen, there was an unblocked phone number.